RESEARCH STARTER

 Another drawback of SSPs and captive breeding in general is the problem of surplus animals.
 Breeding endangered species may be a good public relations tactic, but the culling of surplus animals is definitely not.
 One large issue faced by captive-breeding programs is what is to be done with animals that are genetically inferior or past breeding age, or those that have been hybridized in ways that would contaminate the gene pool.
 Contraceptive implants and separation are two common solutions, but some surplus animals end up in game parks and hunting preserves.

 Despite its drawbacks, captive breeding remains the only option for some species, the most famous of which is the California condor.
 In an extraordinary measure of intervention, the last nine known condors in the wild were captured in 1985, bringing the total number in captivity to twenty-seven.
-By 1992 captive breeding had brought the population up to 134, and scientists gradually began returning birds to their natural habitat.
-By 2022, 561 condors were known to be living, 347 of them in the wild.
+By 1992, captive breeding had brought the population up to 134, and scientists gradually began returning birds to their natural habitat.
+By the mid-2020s, around 561 condors were known to be living, 347 of them in the wild.
 Other species that have been saved by captive breeding include the black-footed ferret, the Arabian oryx, Przewalski’s horse, and Père David’s deer; the first three of these have been reintroduced, in limited numbers, into their original habitats.

 Captive Breeding in Amusement Parks